gotoss08/JWTerm/README.md

 # JWTerm - Virtual Terminal Screen Emulator

+Currently in **WIP** status

 ## Description
-JWTerm is a basic virtual terminal screen emulator written in Java.
+`JWTerm` is a basic virtual terminal screen emulator written in Java.
 It is intended for use in roguelike game development, providing a minimalistic and efficient way to render text-based screens.
 The emulator does not rely on any external libraries, using only Java's built-in Swing and AWT libraries.
 This makes it lightweight and easy to integrate into Java projects that require terminal-like interfaces.

 Currently, the emulator supports rendering basic characters using the Fixedsys font, offering a retro aesthetic for text-based games.